crasshacker/StickyWindows/README.md

 sticky windows can be stuck to.
 Various properties on the StickyWindow object can be set to control exactly how the window behaves with regard to stickiness:

-* WindowType        - Determines the overall sticky behavior of this window (see Sticky Window Types below).
+* WindowType        - Determines the overall sticky behavior of this window (see [Sticky Window Types][2] below).
-* StickGravity      - The distance (in pixels) the window will move to stick to an anchor window or screen edge.
+* Stickiness        - The distance (in pixels) the window will move to stick to an anchor window or screen edge.
 * StickOnMove       - If true, the window should jump to nearby windows or the screen edge when being moved.
 * StickOnResize     - If true, the window should jump to nearby windows or the screen edge when being resized.
 * StickToScreen     - If true, the window should stick to the edge of the screen when moved close to it.